IanKarlo/Angular-Stripe/README.md

 ### Payment
 > ![](images/payment_page.png)
-In the payment page, the user can select the amount of charge in their account (the basis recharg is in BRL currency) and the currency, and put the card data, all of this uses the Stripe test API.
+In the payment page, the user can select the amount of charge in their account (the basis recharge is in BRL currency) and the currency, and put the card data, all of this uses the Stripe test API.
 You can see all the card numbers in Stripe [documentation](https://stripe.com/docs).